 Our experience with the implementation of streaming applications showed us the need for a generic architecture to handle continuous media streams.
-This became specifically clear during the development of our experimental KOM-Player platform [24].
+This became specifically clear during the development of our experimental KOM-Player platform [16].
 The platform is used for investigations on AV distribution systems and therefore has to offer support for different encoding formats, transport protocols, but also distribution mechanisms under investigation.
 Such distribution mechanisms may combine unicast and multicast distribution or may apply segmentation and reordering for efficient delivery.
 During the initial implementation phase we quickly realized that a monolithic approach would not allow a simple integration of these new distribution mechanisms.
-This led to our decision to build an environment that is based on a stream handler (SH) architecture.
+This led to our decision to build an environment that is based on a stream handler (SH) architecture [17].

-In this section we will define the extensions that must be made in the stream handler architecture to support the FSC technique.
+A detailed definition of the extensions that must be made in the stream handler architecture to support the FSC technique can be found in [18].
 In our experimental VoD platform we developed server, proxy cache and a client all of which make use of the stream handler architecture.
 Therefore, a great deal of stream handler modules have already been designed, implemented and tested.
 To support FSC in our platform we try to reuse these elements and if necessary extend them or create new stream handlers.
-First of all we show the modifications that have to be made to the already existing SHs and then we will present the design of the new SHs.